Liz Magill: Academia

-2022–2023: University of Pennsylvania
+University of Pennsylvania

-In July 2022, she became the ninth president of the University of Pennsylvania, joining the university faculty as a Trustees University Professor and Professor of Law at the University of Pennsylvania Law School.
+In July 2022, Magill took the office as the 9th president of the University of Pennsylvania.
+She was also appointed as a Trustees University Professor and a professor of law at the University of Pennsylvania Law School.

-In September 2023, Jewish groups and students expressed concerns about an upcoming on-campus literature festival, Palestine Writes, due to scheduled speakers' past statements regarding Israel and Zionism.
+In September 2023, pro-Israel Jewish groups and students pushed to cancel an upcoming on-campus literature festival, Palestine Writes, alleging that scheduled speakers—including Marc Lamont Hill, Noura Erakat, Maysoon Zayid, Huwaida Arraf, Roger Waters, and Susan Abulhawa—had a "history of antisemitism," citing past statements criticizing Zionism and human rights abuses committed by Israel.
 Ronald Lauder, president of the World Jewish Congress, urged Magill to cancel the event.
 Marc Rowan, CEO of Apollo Global Management and chair of UJA-Federation of New York, a Jewish philanthropy, circulated an open letter about the event that garnered over 4,000 signatures.
 Members of the Penn faculty expressed concern that donors had such a "platform to criticize an event."
-Magill responded to the controversy, stating:"We unequivocally -- and emphatically -- condemn antisemitism as antithetical to our institutional values.
+Magill responded to the controversy, stating:"We unequivocally—and emphatically—condemn antisemitism as antithetical to our institutional values.
 As a university, we also fiercely support the free exchange of ideas as central to our educational mission.
 This includes the expression of views that are controversial and even those that are incompatible with our institutional values."